nimaid/LPHK/README.md

 Only one script runs at a time, and there is a sceduling system for them.
 If a script is scheduled, it's button will pulse red.
 If the script is running, the button will flash red quickly.
 When you press a script button, if there is a script running, it adds the script to the queue.
 If no scripts are running, the script is added to the queue and the queue execution is started.
 Tapping a scheduled script's button will unschedule it, and tapping a running scripts button will kill it.
 If that sounds confusing, load up `user_layouts/examples/all_delays_all_day.LPHKlayout` and press a bunch of buttons.

 There is one exception to the scheculing system.
 If the first line of a script is `@ASYNC`, the script will run in the background and will not interact with the other scripts.
 It can still be prematurely killed by tapping the button.
-This must go on the very first line.
+If this is used, it must be on the very first line.

+Any line that starts with a dash `-` will be considered a comment, and will be ignored by the syntax validator/script parser.
+If `@ASYNC` is used, a comment cannot come before the `@ASYNC` command, as that must be on the first line, always.

 Commands follow the format: `COMMAND arg1 arg2 ...`.
 Scripts are just a text file with newlines seperating commands.